PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 ## Plugin code folder

 If you change into the sub folder of your main plugin directory, you can edit the plugin code.
-The code folder structre looks like this:
+The code folder structure looks like this:

 ```
 pi@raspberrypi:~/cbpi4-testplugin $ cd cbpi4_testplugin/